 SWOT Analysis Nintendo

 Nintendo started back in 1889.
 Would you believe that the business started by making playing cards?
-Through the years, the company progressed into the manufacture of toys and games and then ultimately to the manufacture and marketing of electronic games.
+Through the years, the company progressed into the manufacture of toys and games and then ultimately to the manufacture and What is marketing? of electronic games.
 Early popular products included Nintendo 64, and Game Boy which was introduced in Japan in 2001.
 Popular current products include Wii fit and derivatives of the DS portable video game player.
 Would you like a lesson on SWOT analysis?

 As you might have noticed by reading other SWOT analyses on the marketing teacher website, such a large supplier and manufacturer is largely dependent on its own supply chain.
 So if suppliers are overseas then it is more difficult to manage the supply chain, and the business is exposed to currency fluctuations and the economic climates in other parts of the world.
 The lack of a single key component for whatever reason would be a problem for Nintendo.